Skip to main content

 Define Services in watt.json

-Configure your watt.json to include services from multiple repositories:
+Configure your watt.json to include applications from multiple repositories:

 {